List of Disenchantment episodes

 Disenchantment is an American fantasy animated sitcom created by Matt Groening for Netflix, who also created Futurama and The Simpsons for Fox Broadcasting Company.
 Disenchantment features a multitude of characters including Princess Bean (Abbi Jacobson), Elfo (Nat Faxon), and Luci (Eric Andre), and consists of one season (split into two parts) that was released on August 17, 2018, and September 20, 2019.
 Each of the first two parts consisted of 10 episodes.
 A 10-episode third part, the first of the second season, was released on January 15, 2021.
 A fourth part was released on February 9, 2022.
 The fifth and final 10-episode part was released on September 1, 2023.

+On September 21, 2026, a crossover with Futurama, titled "A New New York Yankee in King Elfo's Court," was released on Hulu.
+While the crossover is considered an episode of Futurama, it takes place after the series finale of Disenchantment and serves as an epilogue to the latter series.